AnnexMedAnnexMedAnnexMed

 Denial Elimination

-Qualifying diagnosis linkage and care plan compliance review at the pre-billing stage removes the systematic medical necessity denials generated by ICD-10 coding gaps and documentation deficiencies.
+Qualifying diagnosis linkage and care plan compliance review at the pre-billing stage removes the systematic medical necessity denials generated by ICD-10 coding gaps and documentation deficiencies and inaccuracies.

 Compliance Assurance